Professional Scrum Developer Training

 Who Should Attend

 The Professional Scrum Developer course is intended for all members of a Scrum Team; architects, analysts, programmers, database developers, testers, IT-Operations and others, including Scrum Masters and Product Owners.
 The class focuses on using technology to deliver software in Increments.
 Experiencing this class with your whole Scrum Team will improve your way of working.
 We also suggest that you read through the PSD Subject Areas.

 - Using Scrum

 - Development Practices

 - Using DevOps tools with Scrum

 All participants completing the Professional Scrum Developer course will receive a password to attempt the Professional Scrum Developer (PSD) assessment.
-If you attempt the PSD assessment within 14 days and do not score at least 85%, you will be granted a 2nd attempt at no additional cost.
+PSD class participants who attempt the PSD I assessment within 14 days of receiving their free password and do not score at least 85% will be granted a 2nd attempt at no additional cost..
 The industry-recognized PSD certification requires a minimum passing score of 85%.